All students at Linden Park have the opportunity to learn French.

 First Language Maintenance and Development (FLMD)

-The school offers it to students who meet the Department of Education’s eligibility criteria in the school’s target languages (currently Mandarin and Hindi).
+The school offers it to students who meet the Department of Education’s eligibility criteria in the school’s target language (currently only Mandarin).
 The aim of the FLMD program is to support eligible students to:

 - respect, develop and maintain their home language.